imi-checkpoint/brzodolokacije/README.md

 ### Docker
-For simple running application on server you should move to same folder built jar file, Dockerfile, docker-compose.yml and default profile picture.
+For simple running application on a server, you should move to the same folder built jar file, Dockerfile, docker-compose.yml and default profile picture.
-After that you can just type following command in terminal
+After that, you can just type the following command in terminal:
 ```sh
 docker-compose up -d
 ```